muziejus/javascripting-english-major/6-abstraction.md

 forever.

-Another way of thinking about abstraction is through a programming philosophy called “DRY,” for “Don’t Repeat Yourself.”
+Another way of thinking about abstraction is through a programming philosophy called **DRY**, for “Don’t Repeat Yourself.”
 If you find yourself writing the same kind of code over and over, it means you haven’t thought about the problem abstractly enough to realize moments where your code could benefit from abstraction.